JodyMurray/hangman/README.md

 This project is the third of five projects that needs to be completed in order to receve a diploma in Software Development from The Code Institute.

-A live version of this website will be found here: *Deployed website link*
+A live version of this website will be found here: https://hangman-game00.herokuapp.com/

 ## Table of Contents ##